For sellers trying to sell Pokemon cards on Whatnot, the timing data points first to Sunday 8 PM-10 PM ET.

 Which timing windows look strongest for Pokemon-card listings on Whatnot?

-The current Pokemon-card packet points to 8 PM-10 PM ET as the first lane to evaluate.
+The current Pokemon-card analysis points to Sunday 8 PM-10 PM ET as the first lane to evaluate.
 Use broad TCG timing as context, but use Pokemon-specific signals when planning Pokemon-specific shows.
-For broad card-market timing, compare this post with Best Time to Go Live on Whatnot for Sports Cards and TCG.
+For broad card-market timing, compare this post with Whatnot timing data for Sports Cards and TCG.

 Strongest observed 2-hour ET windows#

-The supported public takeaway is clear: 8 PM-10 PM ET was the strongest observed 2-hour Eastern Time window in the matched Pokemon-card sample by median viewers per seller.
+The supported public takeaway is clear: Sunday 8 PM-10 PM ET was the strongest observed 2-hour Eastern Time window in the matched Pokemon-card sample by median viewers.

 Window comparison